crs4/bbmri-it-school-tutorials/11-final-project/README.md

 Open [this dedicated page](./task-3.4/README.md) for complete instructions.

+## Task 3.5: Enrich your bridgehead with consent information

+Open [this dedicated page](task-3.5/README.md) for complete instructions.

-## Task 3.5: add support for updates
+## Task 3.6: add support for updates

 Make your ETL process idempotent and extend it to deal with updates to your collections.